SandraCastroPearson/BivRec/cran-comments.md

 Done.
 Your build exited with 0.

 *check_rhub() results:*
 0 errors | 0 warnings| 2 notes x

-- NOTE 1 for Examples with CPU (user + system) or elapsed time > 5s
+- NOTE 1: indicate Examples with CPU (user + system) or elapsed time > 5s.
 All examples take less than 5 minutes.

 - Note 2 only appears for Windows builds and seems to be related to the r-hub builder.
 Does not appear on local check with Windows machine.

+*check_win_devel() results*
+3 Notes

+- NOTE 1: Found the possibly invalid file URIs.
+Checked the links and the URLs' are valid.

+- NOTES 2 and 3: indicate Examples with CPU (user + system) or elapsed time > 10s.
+All examples take less than 5 minutes.

 ## Reverse dependencies
 Previous functions deprecated but in working order.